ameijer/k8s-as-helm/charts/pvc/README.md

 Let's say, though, you want to add additional code to a third party helm chart.
 You could make a new chart with your K8s API resource and the third party chart as a dependency, but that requires maintenance which might not be worth it if you only needed a single additional resource created.
 That's where k8s-as-helm charts come in.
 These charts wrap a single Kubernetes resource in a helm chart with all the key parameters exposed.

-The PDB chart deploys a single PDB.
+The PVC chart deploys a single PVC (Persistent Volume Claim).

 ## Installation